verdictmma/handbook/what-influenced-us.md

 # What Influenced Us

 If you want to learn the Verdict view of the world, it helps to know the influences that helped form it.
-Verdict, and 37signals before it, has been around since 1999.
-Since then there’s been a number of key influencers that have marked the company culture.

 ## Books